 The following metrics measure reply time:

 - First reply time is the time between ticket creation and the first public comment from an agent, displayed in minutes.
-The first reply time metric is not applied to tickets created by agents, unless the ticket is created through a private comment (as described in Creating a private ticket for an end-user).
+Some qualifications include:

 - Next reply time is the time between the oldest unanswered customer comment and the next public comment from an agent, displayed in minutes.